Whippet

 About the Whippet

-Standing 18 to 22 inches tall and weighing 25 to 40 pounds, the Whippet is a medium-sized dog with a distinctive appearance and charming personality.
-They are well-suited to active families who can provide the exercise, training, and companionship this breed craves.
+Standing 18 to 22 inches tall and weighing 25 to 40 pounds, the Whippet is a medium-sized dog.
+The fastest domesticated animal of their weight, capable of reaching 35 miles per hour and accelerating faster than a Greyhound.
+They are well-suited to owners who can provide the exercise, training, and companionship this breed thrives on.

 Lifespan Overview